Robust discrete choice models with t-distributed kernel errors: Case study

-Table \ref{tab:cs_results} presents the estimates of the parameters of the MNP, MNR and Gen-MNR models.
-For each parameter, we report the posterior mean, the posterior standard deviation and the bounds of the 95\% credible interval.
+In Table~\ref{tab:cs_results}, we summarise the posterior distributions of the parameters of MNP, MNR and Gen-MNR.
+For each parameter, we report the posterior mean, posterior standard deviation and bounds of the 95\% credible interval.

-First, we examine the estimates of the DOF parameters in MNR and Gen-MNR.
-For both models, we find evidence of sizeable heavy-tailedness.
-For instance, the posterior mean of the generic DOF parameter $\nu$ in MNR is 2.031, which is indicative of substantial heavy-tailedness.
-We detect pronounced and distinct marginal heavy-tailedness in Gen-MNR.
-As expected, heavy-tailedness is most substantial for the utility differences involving the under-represented walking and cycling alternatives.
-The posterior means of the associated DOF parameters equal 2.583 and 4.315, respectively.
-By contrast, tails are only moderately heavy for the utility difference between transit and the drive alternatives, since the posterior mean of the associated DOF parameter is 10.647.
-The credible intervals of the three DOF parameters of Gen-MNR also do not overlap, which indicates that heavy-tailedness in each dimension of the kernel error distribution is statistically different.
+The posterior distributions of the DOF parameters provide information about the heavy-tailedness of the kernel error distributions of MNR and Gen-MNR.
+The posterior mean of the generic DOF parameter $\nu$ in MNR is 2.132, which indicates that the heavy-tailedness of the respective kernel error distribution is substantial.
+The posterior distributions of the DOF parameters $\nu_{\text{walk}-\text{drive}}$, $\nu_{\text{cycle}-\text{drive}}$, $\nu_{\text{transit}-\text{drive}}$ in Gen-MNR suggest that the heavy-tailedness of the respective kernel error distribution is also substantial, while the extent of heavy-tailedness varies significantly across the dimensions of the kernel error distribution.
+Heavy-tailedness is most pronounced for the utility differences involving walking and cycling; the posterior means of the DOF parameters $\nu_{\text{walk}-\text{drive}}$, $\nu_{\text{cycle}-\text{drive}}$ are 4.737 and 1.399, respectively.
+By contrast, the tails of the distribution of the utility differences between transit and driving are only moderately heavy, as the posterior mean of the respective DOF parameter $\nu_{\text{transit}-\text{drive}}$ is comparatively large with a value of 17.647.
+The credible intervals of the DOF parameters in Gen-MNR are narrow, and only the credible intervals of the posterior distributions of $\nu_{\text{cycle}-\text{drive}}$ and $\nu_{\text{transit}-\text{drive}}$ overlap to a marginal extent.

-In sum, the estimates of the DOF parameters suggest that utility aberrance characterises a non-negligible proportion of the observed transport mode choices.
-The Gen-MNR model also provides several interesting behavioural insights which the MNR model fails to reveal.
-As the DOF parameter of the utility difference between the passive and frequently-chosen transit and drive alternatives is the largest of all DOF parameters, the utilities of these alternatives are comparatively less aberrant than the utilities of the other modes.
-However, aberrance is noticeably stronger for utility differences involving the active and less frequently-chosen walking and cycling alternatives.